By Stephanie Haase:

 10. There Are Myths Too

 One of the myths around FGC makes people believe that the cut will actually enhance a woman’s fertility and promote child survival.
-Another myth claims that cutting a girl will cure or prevent STDs like gonorrhea.
+Another myth claims that cutting a girl will cure or prevent STDs like gonorrhoea.

 It is believed that FGC will keep a girl or woman from having sex before marriage and that it increases a man’s pleasure.